rzngnam1402/naiki-ecommerce-project/README.md

 * Fetch and show all products and brands
 * Fetch and show detail of each product and each brand
 * Add products to cart
-* Send feedbacks and customer infomation
+* Send feedbacks and customers's information
-* Show featured sneakers, sneakers owl carousel
+* Show featured sneakers, sneakers carousel

 ### Features to be updated in the near future:
 * Sort products using search bar